enamyaovi/alx-airbnb-database/README.md

 - Each **Booking** is associated with one **Payment**.
 - A **User** can write multiple **Reviews**, each linked to a specific **Property**.
 - A **Property** can have many **Reviews** from different users.

+---
+## 🔧 Feature Breakdown

+### 1. **User Authentication**
+Enables secure user registration, login, and profile management.
+This ensures that only verified users can access personalized services, such as booking properties or managing listings.
+Roles like "guest" and "host" are managed to provide tailored access and functionality.

+### 2. **Property Management**
+Allows hosts to create, update, and manage property listings.
+Each listing contains key information such as pricing, location, and availability, giving users a comprehensive view when searching for accommodations.
+It ensures hosts can maintain accurate, up-to-date property details.

+### 3. **Booking System**
+Provides a mechanism for guests to search availability and book stays at listed properties.
+The system validates booking dates, prevents scheduling conflicts, and manages check-in/check-out details.
+This feature is central to the platform’s operation and user satisfaction.

+### 4. **Payment Processing**
+Securely processes transactions related to property bookings using integrated payment gateways.
+Each booking is tied to a payment, and statuses like "pending", "success", or "failed" are tracked.
+This ensures reliable financial operations for both guests and hosts.

+### 5. **Review System**
+Enables guests to leave ratings and written feedback on properties after their stay.
+These reviews help maintain platform quality, build trust, and assist future users in making informed booking decisions.
+Hosts can also use feedback to improve their services.

+### 6. **Database Optimizations**
+Implements performance-enhancing techniques such as indexing and caching.
+These optimizations speed up data retrieval, reduce server load, and ensure the application scales efficiently as the user base grows.
+It's vital for maintaining a fast and responsive user experience.